Saturday, February 21, 2026

 I watched him pull himself up next to the glass coffee table.

-He would pound his little hands against the glass – smack, smack, smack – then turn around to look at me as if to say, “Did you see that?!”
-When I smiled, he would laugh – a full-bodied baby laugh – then pound again, as if he had just invented percussion.
+He would pound his little hands against the glass — smack, smack, smack — then turn around to look at me as if to say, “Did you see that?!”
+When I smiled, he would laugh — a full-bodied baby laugh that came from somewhere deep and unguarded — then pound again, as if he had just invented percussion and needed me to appreciate the genius of it.

-And when I held him close and said “뽀뽀” – bbo-bbo – meaning “kiss” in Korean, he would lean in and kiss my cheek.
+And when I held him close and said “뽀뽀” — bbo-bbo — meaning “kiss” in Korean, he would lean in and press his cheek to mine.

 Those small moments are eternal.